-As noted earlier, you should not modify the file cstartup.s if implementing your own version of \\low\level\init is enough for your needs.
-However, if you do need to modify the file cstartup.s, we recommend that you follow the general procedure for creating a modified copy of the file and adding it to your project, see Overriding library modules, page 124.
+As noted earlier, you should not modify the cstartup.s file if implementing your own version of low_level_init is enough for your needs.
+However, if you do need to modify the cstartup.s file, we recommend that you follow the general procedure for creating a modified copy of the file and adding it to your project, see Overriding library modules, page 137.

-Note that you must make sure that the linker uses the start label used in your version of cstartup.s.
-For information about how to change the start label used by the linker, see --entry, page 311.
+Note: You must make sure that the linker uses the start label used in your version of cstartup.s.
+For information about how to change the start label used by the linker, see --entry, page 341.

-For Cortex-M, you must create a modified copy of cstartup\M.s or cstartup\M.c to use interrupts or other exception handlers.
+For Cortex-M, you must create a modified copy of cstartup_M.s or cstartup_M.c to use interrupts or other exception handlers.